Coherence and avoidance of sure loss for standardized functions and semicopulas: Main theorems

 \section{Main theorems}

 In this section we formulate our main results, the proofs of which will be given in Section~\ref{se:proofofmaintheorem}.
-In order to state them we first introduce the following notion.
+These results give characterizations of pairs $(A,B)$ of standardized functions and semicopulas such that we have $k$-avoidance of sure loss (see Definition~\ref{def:avoidance}).
+Our results extend the ALGEN method to the setting of standardized functions and semicopulas for any $k\in [n]$.
+The acronym ALGEN stands for \underline{Al}gebraic Obstacles in the \underline{Ge}ometry of \underline{N}egative Volumes.
+It is a method for constructing a copula lying between two given quasi-copulas~$A$ and $B$ with $A\leq B$, if it exists.
+For more details on the method see \cite[Appendix~A]{OmlSto22a}.
+In order to state our main results we first introduce the following notion.

-\begin{condS} A function $A \colon \II^n \to \II$ satisfies Condition {\bf S} if there exists a countable set $S \subseteq \II$ such that for every $\uu \in \II^n$ and every $i \in [n]$ the set of discontinuities of the section $t \mapsto A(u_1,\dots,u_{i-1},t,u_{i+1},\dots,u_n)$ is contained in $S$. \end{condS}
+\begin{condS} A function $A \colon \II^n \to \II$ satisfies Condition {\bf S} if there exists a countable set $S \subseteq \II$ such that for every $\uu \in \II^n$ and every $i \in [n]$ the set of discontinuities of the section $t \longmapsto A(u_1,\dots,u_{i-1},t,u_{i+1},\dots,u_n)$ is contained in $S$. \end{condS}

-If a function $A \colon \II^n \to \II$ is 1-increasing, then each section $t \mapsto A(u_1,\dots,u_{i-1},t,u_{i+1},\dots,u_n)$ has countably many discontinuities.
-Condition~{\bf S} requires that all sections have a common countable set of discontinuities.
+Note that each section $t \longmapsto A(u_1,\dots,u_{i-1},t,u_{i+1},\dots,u_n)$ of a $1$-increasing function $A \colon \II^n \to \II$ has countably many discontinuities.
+Condition~{\bf S} requires that for each section its set of discontinuities is contained in a common countable set $S$.
 Examples of functions that do respectively do not satisfy Condition~{\bf S} are depicted in Figure~\ref{fig:cond_S}.
 Here is our first main result.

 \begin{theorem} Let $A,B \colon \II^n \to \II$ be standardized functions with $A \leq B$ and fix some integer $k\in[n]$.
 Suppose that at least one of the functions $A$ and $B$ satisfies Condition~{\bf S} for a set $S\subseteq\II$.
 Then the following statements are equivalent: \begin{itemize} \item[\textup{(i)}] There exists a $k$-increasing $n$-variate function $C\colon\II^n\to\II$ such that $A\le C\le B$. \item[\textup{(ii)}] For all $\dub\in \R_k(\II^n): \quad L_k^{(A,B)}(\dub)\ge 0.$ \end{itemize} \end{theorem}